demisto/content/Packs/CortexXDR/Integrations/XQLQueryingEngine/README.md

 ### xdr-xql-process-instance-network-activity-query
 ***
-Search for network connection created by a given process instace ID.
+Search for network connection created by a given process instance ID.

 #### Base Command